11014067/Heuristieken/README.md

 to increase conspectus and facilitate reusing certain aspects of the code.
 A quick summary of all the folder and their containments:

-* Deprecated -
+* Deprecated - Older files that aren't used anymore.
 * Information - Information about the case and the neighborhoods: datasets with coordinates and computed upper and lower bounds for the solution.
-* Test - Older versions of functions and algorithms, conserved for research purposes only.
+* Test - New versions of functions and algorithms, for research purposes only.
 * Visual_solutions - Visual representations of solutions to the problems.
 The main.py code is designed to save newly created solutions automatically here.
 * ignore - Necessary to ignore *.pyc files, not necessary to run any algorithm.